-In 2022, the National Summer Learning Association(NSLA) recruited college students of color for a paid public policy internship in Washington DC this summer.
+In 2022, the National Summer Learning Association(NSLA) recruited diverse college students for a paid public policy internship in Washington DC this summer.
 Students worked on Capitol Hill, public policy organizations, and community-based organizations.
 They were immersed in professional development throughout this internship experience, which can lead to full-time employment opportunities!
 Interns received a $4,000 stipend plus $1,000 for a professional wardrobe, in addition to having their housing and transportation costs covered.

 You can preview the 2023 application here.
 Click here to apply.
 The deadline is January 20, 2023.
 For more information, please email Leslie Gabay-Swanston, Director of External Affairs, at firstname.lastname@example.org.